 It is not entrapment when the police simply present you with an opportunity to commit a crime.
 For example, it is perfectly legal for a policewoman to dress like a prostitute and proposition potential johns as long as she is not too pushy about it.
 It is only when the police go too far does entrapment become a valid defense to criminal charges.

 Other examples of legal police trickery are:

-- Undercover police offering to sell drugs to the suspect.
+- Undercover police offering to sell drugs to you.

-- Undercover police lingering in a public restroom asking people to participate in lewd conduct.
+- Undercover police lingering in a public restroom asking you to participate in lewd conduct.

-- Undercover police asking a suspect to purchase child porn from them.
+- Undercover police asking you to purchase child porn from them.

-It is also not entrapment if a person asks an undercover officer if he/she is really a cop, and the cop answers no. Undercover cops are absolutely allowed to lie and claim they are not really officers.4
+It is also not entrapment if you ask an undercover officer if they are really a cop, and the cop answers no. Undercover cops are absolutely allowed to lie and claim they are not really officers.4

 4. How does the entrapment defense work in Nevada?

 Entrapment is an affirmative defense in Nevada.
-This means that if a case goes to trial, the defendant has the burden to produce evidence that the police set him/her up to commit the crime.
+This means that if a case goes to trial, you have the burden to produce evidence that the police set you up to commit the crime.
 This is called “governmental instigation.”

-If the defendant succeeds in showing government instigation, then the prosecutor has to produce evidence that the defendant was predisposed to commit the crime in the first place.
-If the state fails to show the defendant was predisposed, then the entrapment defense stands and the case should be dismissed.5
+If you succeed in showing government instigation, then the prosecutor has to produce evidence that you were predisposed to commit the crime in the first place.
+If the state fails to show you were predisposed, then the entrapment defense stands and the case should be dismissed.5